 The Danish T3 study

 One important study from Denmark was published in the European Journal of Endocrinology.
 In the study, the majority of patients on T4/T3 combination therapy reported better quality of life, mental health, and energy; and reduced depression and anxiety.
 A total of 49 percent of the patients preferred the combination treatment.
 Only 15 percent preferred levothyroxine alone.

 Genetic defects called deiodinase polymorphisms make some people less able to convert T4 into T3.
 These patients may require T4/T3 combination therapy to resolve symptoms.
-Dr. Bianco’s Bianco Lab at Chicago’s Rush University studies the issue.
+Bianco Lab, Dr. Bianco’s research laboratory at Chicago’s Rush University, studies the issue.
 Says Dr. Bianco: "Hypothyroid patients are not all the same.
 Some will do better on the combination therapy; others not.
 The challenge is to identify these individuals and understand why these differences exist.”